 - See a flooded street?
 Tell the Houston Chronicle.

 - Portlight Strategies is working to help to help older adults and those with disabilities.
 Donate here.

 - The Animal Defense League of Texas and the Houston Humane Society are seeking help.
 If you see a stranded marine animal, call the National Oceanic and Atmospheric Administration’s Southeast Regional Office at 1-877-942-5343.

 Provide shelter and supplies

 - Food banks are asking for nonperishable staples like canned meat and dry goods, as well as cleaning supplies; the Houston Food Bank, Southeast Texas Food Bankin Beaumont, Central Texas Food Bank, Galveston County Food Bank, Food Bank of the Golden Crescent and Corpus Christi Food Bank all accept online donations.
-See the Houston Press’s list of names and contact information for more food banks here.

 - Donate food or cash to food banks in your area.
 Or you can donate to Feeding Texas, a network of food banks across the state.
 Find your local food bank here.